Jose Torres-Tama performing ALIENS, IMMIGRANTS AND OTHER EVILDOERS at ROOTS

-As part of our current strategic plan, created with member input, ROOTS seeks to support increased participation of youth, trans/two spirit/gender non-conforming people of color, Indigenous and Native American, Latinx, and Asian/Pacific Islander communities in the South.
+As part of our current strategic plan, created with member input, ROOTS seeks to support increased participation of youth, trans/two spirit/non-binary, Indigenous and Native American, Latinx, and disability communities in the South.
 Preference will be given to proposals centered around and created by members of these communities.

 Also: our UpROOTing Racism and Undoing Oppressions sessions will be developed and facilitated by a team of ROOTS members.
 Proposals that align with the UpROOTing Racism and Undoing Oppressions work may be curated into this track.

 If you have a programming proposal, please fill out the following Proposal Form by Friday, February 28, 2020 at 5pm EST. ROOTS Week programming decisions will be finalized May 2020.